ipadurean-bd/matter-handbook/content/HowItWorks/Attestation.md

 - Certificate Serial Number
 - Validity, where expiration can be indeterminate
 - Signature
-- Vendor ID and Product ID (optionally) are attributes of the MatterDACName in the DAC subject.
+- Vendor ID and Product ID (optionally) are attributes of the MatterDACName in the DAC subject

 Lastly, the PAA is the root certificate in the chain and it is self-signed.
 It includes: